 Pumpkin dutch baby cake

-Make the pecan granola.
-Combine 1 cup oats with ½ cup chopped pecans, 1 tsp cinnamon, a pinch of salt, a pinch of nutmeg, 2 tbsp neutral oil, ¼ cup maple syrup, and 2 tsp vanilla extract.
+- Make the pecan granola.
+Combine 1 cup oats with ½ cup chopped pecans, 1 teaspoon cinnamon, a pinch of salt, a pinch of nutmeg, 2 tablespoon neutral oil, ¼ cup maple syrup, and 2 teaspoon vanilla extract.
 Mix well and spread the granola onto the prepared baking sheet on an even layer.
 Bake for 40 minutes, stirring the mixture every 15 minutes.
 Remove from the oven and transfer the granola to a clean parchment paper.
 Let cool.

-Make the maple whipped cream.
-Whip 1 cup heavy cream with 2 tbsp maple syrup and ½ tsp vanilla extract until stiff peaks form.
+- Make the maple whipped cream.
+Whip 1 cup heavy cream with 2 tablespoon maple syrup and ½ teaspoon vanilla extract until stiff peaks form.
 Keep in the fridge until ready to use.

-Combine 3 eggs, ¾ cup milk, 2/3 cup all-purpose flour, ¼ cup pumpkin puree, 1 tsp pumpkin spice, ½ tsp salt, and 2 tsp vanilla extract in a blender.
+- Combine 3 eggs, ¾ cup milk, ⅔ cup all-purpose flour, ¼ cup pumpkin puree, 1 teaspoon pumpkin spice, ½ teaspoon salt, and 2 teaspoon vanilla extract in a blender.
 Blend until all of the ingredients are incorporated about 30 seconds to 1 minute.
 Alternatively, whisk together all of the ingredients in a large bowl until well combined.

 I can eat every component of this dish by itself but altogether, it is just ah-mazing!
 Make one for breakfast, save a little for a snack, and have another for dessert.